heather-kinney/jobseeker_RBR/README.md

 # Portfolio_template_jobseeker
 Option 1 for professional page
-# Jordan Smith | Professional Portfolio
+# Ryan Rezendes | Professional Portfolio

 This is a starter HTML/CSS template for a job seeker portfolio.
 It's designed for users who want a simple, modern, and effective one-page website to showcase their résumé, projects, and contact information.